deeplook/ipyrest/README.md

 Testing
 -------

-Just make sure you have `pytest` installed and run `pytest -s -v` in the root directory.
-Some tests will be skipped if you have not started a local webserver before with  `python api_server.py` which implements a set of sample API endpoints for local testing.
+Just make sure you have `pytest` installed and run `PYTHONPATH=. pytest -s -v tests` in the root directory.
+Some tests will be skipped if you have not started a local webserver before with  `python tests/api_server.py` which implements a set of sample API endpoints for local testing.
 Some tests need keys/tokens defined as environment variables for the respective APIs being tested.

 Documentation
 -------------

 Not yet...
-At the moment it is recommended to look at [`x_meetup.ipynb`](x_meetup.ipynb), mostly a tutorial-like collection of examples given as a presentation at a meetup.
+At the moment it is recommended to look at [`meetup.ipynb`](meetup.ipynb), mostly a tutorial-like collection of examples given as a presentation at a meetup.

 How to Contribute
 -----------------